emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 the chapter :ref:`guide-perf`.

-But in the more likely event that things don't work out quite as smoothly for your language as they did in the Scheme example, then you'll be more interested in the chapter :ref:`guide-debug`.
+But in the more likely event that things don't work out quite as smoothly for your language as they did in the Scheme interpreter, then you'll be more interested in the chapter :ref:`guide-debug`.